pronebird/wp-clanwars/README.md

 - ❏ Set post date to match date to hide future posts
 - ❏ Add tournament logo
+- ❏ Add team logo
+- ❏ Limit game icon dimensions
 - ❏ Option to disable upcoming matches
 - ❏ Add sort options in widget
 - ❏ Match search
-- ❏ Add team logo
 - ❏ Pagination in widget or load more

 I work on this plugin in free time and I don't have much, so contributions are welcome.